-The tram shelter is a four-post structure located over the footpath on Boundary Road.
-The structure is timber with vertical timber board cladding at the back.
+The tram shelter is a four-post structure located over the footpath on Simpsons Road.
+The structure is timber with the back face partly clad.

-The short-ridge roof is sheeted with corrugated iron (although most likely the original roof would have been either asbestos or terracotta tiles) and is supported by four square timber posts with solid, elongated timber brackets.
+The short-ridge roof is sheeted with corrugated iron (although it is likely the original roof would have been either asbestos or terracotta tiles) and is supported by four square timber posts with solid, elongated timber brackets.
 Two rows of timber seating are fixed to the footpath and are facing each other.

 The shelter appears to be in fairly original condition with its original seating arrangement.
-It is uncertain if the 'Boundary Road' signage on the shelter was part of the structure when built.